mongolianprincess/CV/Readme.md

 This led me to complete a 12 weeks coding bootcamp at Makers Academy.

 I am seeking opportunity as a junior developer to continue learning (and playing ping pong) with a focus on TDD/BDD and software craftmanship.
-Eager to share my fresh perspective and contribute to a dynamic team that values collaboration and innovation.
+Eager to share my fresh perspective and contribute to a dynamic team that values collaboration, innovation and open source development.

 Skills
 ------

-#### Code Sample
+#### Web Developer

 - **Internet of Things** | Built [**Just Ballz**](https://github.com/mongolianprincess/just_ballz), a native app for my final project at Makers Academy that allows user to control the movement of a robotic [Sphero](http://www.sphero.com/) with hand gestures using [Leap Motion](https://www.leapmotion.com/) device.
 Built in Javascript/C+ with Angular.js/CSS3/HTML front end and packaged in node webkit for user to simply download the app to plug and play.

-- **Mobile** | Beveloped [**So far**](https://github.com/mongolianprincess/soSafe), a mobile app that sends and receives safety request/ confirmation to loved ones at times of distress.
+- **Mobile** | Developed [**So far**](https://github.com/mongolianprincess/soSafe), a mobile app that sends and receives safety request/ confirmation to loved ones at times of distress.
 Written in Javascript and built on Ionic framework with front end in Angular.js/CSS3/HTML and Firebase.

 - **Javascript** | Completed [**Bowling challenge**](https://github.com/mongolianprincess/bowling-challenge) that records scores of a 10 pin bowling game.
 Super proud of 100% test coverage in Jasmine.